 Alice with her lion cub, Samson, which eventually grew so large that it was eating two zebras a week.

 They divorced after her many affairs, and she had a heated affair with Raymund de Trafford, which culminated in a violent showdown at the Gare du Nord in Paris.
 Having been told he could never marry her, Alice shot him and then turned the gun on herself.
 They both survived, and proceeded to marry in 1928, only to divorce later.

 When her lover Josslyn Hay, the Earl of Erroll, was murdered, she committed suicide in 1941.

-Idina makes a brief appearance in The Sun Sister – a cousin of the writer Vita Sackville-West (The Shadow Sister).
+Idina makes a brief appearance in The Sun Sister – a cousin of the writer Vita Sackville-West (who appears briefly as a character in The Shadow Sister).
 Idina ran off to Kenya in 1923 with her new husband Josslyn Hay who was eight years her junior.
 They hosted the most hedonistic parties, with the finest cocktails and cocaine, nudity and ‘wife-swapping’.
 She and Josslyn divorced in 1930 and Idina married four more times.

 Idina and Joss on their wedding day in 1923.